pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       This may be executed interactively by providing only a class name and the interactive option.

+      Otherwise the INSTANCENAME must be a CIM instance name in the format defined by DMTF `DSP0207`.

     Options:
       -i, --interactive       If set, `INSTANCENAME` argument must be a class rather than an instance and user is presented with a